Night Journey (1938 film)

 Night Journey is a 1938 British crime drama film directed by Oswald Mitchell and starring Geoffrey Toone, Patricia Hilliard and Alf Goddard.

 It was shot at Walton Studios as a quota quickie.
 It was a co production between British National and Butcher's.

 The film's sets were designed by the art director R. Holmes Paul.

-Premise
+Plot

 A story of the activities of a gang of car thieves whose rendezvous is an all-night café, built up against a disused chalk quarry, where stolen cars are brought to be disguised and sent on their way again for disposal in distant towns.